-If your credit card is lost or stolen, you could become the victim of identity theft and fraud, and your credit score could be severely damaged.
-Follow these tips to protect your personal information and ensure your card is always in your own hands.
+If your credit card is lost or stolen, you could become the victim of identity theft and fraud, and your credit score could be damaged.
+Act fast and follow these tips to reduce your risk and protect your personal information.

-The best way to lower both your feelings of fear and your vulnerability to damage from a lost or stolen credit card is to have a good plan in place – before your card goes missing.
+The best way to reduce your vulnerability to damage from a lost or stolen credit card is to have a good plan in place – before your card goes missing.

 Reporting a missing credit card and having a new credit card number issued has no impact on your credit score.
 The new card is still the same account as before, even though the numbers have changed.
 Your length of credit and other credit information stays the same.